 Women in Leadership

-Our innovative and exciting Women for Nature initiative harnesses the power, creativity and resourcefulness of professional women across Canada who care about the natural world
+Our innovative and exciting Women for Nature initiative harnesses the power, creativity and resourcefulness of professional women across Canada who care about the natural world.

 Women for Nature aim to engage, empower and develop young women leaders with a passion for nature.
 Click here to learn about these Young Women for Nature Leaders!

 Recently, our Women for Nature mentorship program expanded efforts to host leadership capacity building webinars for young women leaders working in the conservation community.